55aze/hugo/content/works/izumi.md

 - 6 developers
 - 1 product owner
 - 3 localisation managers (experts in internationalisation)
-- 1 designer (**ME**)
+- 1 designer (Me)
 - 2-week sprint, daily stand up catch up

-I'm the only designer here in the team, I closely work with peoples from different backgrounds: Front-end experts, business expert and also localisation experts.
+As the only designer in the team, I worked closely with people from different backgrounds: Front-end experts, business experts and localisation experts.
 Also, I'm part of the design community, peer review is also a really good chance to learn from other designers.

 ---